Recent Entries

 With the newer HD Security Systems using proximity FOBs where the key FOB needs to be close to the bike to start, it is very impoprtant to set your Alarm Override PIN code and know how to use the manual alarm override.
 If the battery in your FOB dies or you lose your FOB and you have...

-Whether you motorcycle has been stored for the winter or you have been riding on a regular basis, it is always a good idea to do a periodic inspection of your entire motorcycle.
-It is also a really good idea to thoroughly inspect a used bike you have just purchased.
-This will ensure you bike is safe...
+Whether your motorcycle has been stored for the winter or you have been regularly riding, it is important to perform periodic inspections of your bike.
+It's also important to thoroughly inspect a used or pre-owned motorcycle you've just purchased.
+By doing so, you will ensure both safety and r...

 comments